-The Board members may interact directly with the Management, seeking their clarification and advices as well as request for information on matters pertaining to the Bank's operation or business concerns.
-The Board members regularly obtains the advice and dedicated support services of the Company Secretary in ensuring the effective functioning of the Board.
-Should the need arises, the Directors may also seek independent professional advices, at the Bank's expense when deemed necessary for the proper discharge of their duties.
+The Board members may interact directly with the Management, seeking their clarifications and advices as well as request for information on matters pertaining to the Bank's operation or business concerns.
+The Board members regularly obtain the advice and dedicated support services of the Company Secretary in ensuring the effective functioning of the Board.
+Should the need arise, the Directors may also seek independent professional advices at the Bank's expense, when deemed necessary, for the proper discharge of their duties.

-Conduct of Board Meeting
+Conduct of Board Meetings

-The Board meets six times a year with additional meetings convened when urgent and important decisions need to be taken between the scheduled meetings.
+The Board meets seven times a year with additional meetings convened when urgent and important decisions need to be taken between the scheduled meetings.
 Due notice is given for the scheduled meetings and matters to be dealt with.
-All Board meeting proceedings are properly recorded, including issues discussed and conclusions made in discharging its duties and responsibilities.
+All Board meeting proceedings are properly recorded, including issues discussed and conclusions made.